California Care Center

 California Care Center's occupancy is 48%.

-California Care Center has 60 beds.
+No, California Care Center has a no-pet policy.

 Guides for Better Senior Living